CatherineH/CatherineH.github.io/_posts/2016-08-02-music-people-recommend-to-me-2.md

 The highlight of their discography are the three albums released with former keyboardist Patrick Moraz, **Long Distance Voyager**, **The Present** and **The Other Side of Life**.
-These albums have, insurprisingly, the great piano composition and emotional range reminiscent of a *Yes* album.
+These albums have, unsurprisingly, the great piano composition and emotional range reminiscent of a *Yes* album.

 However, after Moraz left, the quality fell steeply off as they chased modern